All in One View

 How do we describe our code?

 If you’re publishing a research software package, one of the most common ways that its users will learn to interact with the code is by reading the documentation for each individual function.
 We learned about functions in an earlier module on software design principles.
 Functions help us to break our code into smaller units that have a single purpose.

 By documenting those functions effectively, we aim to explain their purpose to future users and maintainers of that code.
-We also need to describe all the expected inputs and outputs of the function.
+We also need to describe all the expected inputs and outputs of the functions.

 Documentation strings